stack-of-tasks/pinocchio/doc/a-features/e-lie.md

 ## Using \f$ SE(3) \f$ with pinocchio in C++

 Our mobile robot is not in a plane but in a 3-dimensional space.
 So let's consider a object in our physical space.
 This is actually almost the same case, we want the object from one position to an other position.
-The difficulty lies in the fact that we now have three dimensions so the object has six degrees of freedom, three corresponding to his translation and three to his rotation.
+The difficulty lies in the fact that we now have three dimensions so the object has six degrees of freedom, three corresponding to its translation and three to its rotation.

 ![SE3MotivatingExample](SE3Example1.jpg)